Theatre (THEA)

 This course is an introduction and training in materials, techniques, and processes used in metalworking and MIG Welding.
 The course will provide both classroom and hands-on training and experience.
 This course is primarily project-based and will focus on developing metalworking and welding skill, but also provide the means to analyze and manage other metalworkers and their projects.
 4 undergraduate hours.
 4 graduate hours.

-THEA 422 Structures for the Stage I credit: 3 Hours.
+THEA 422 Structures for the Stage credit: 3 Hours.

-The incorporation of structural analysis into the technical design of theatrical scenery has become a necessary tool of every Technical Director.
-This course is a study of the foundation vocabulary, the mathematical equations and the graphical representations that are used to assist us in solving these design challenges.
-Knowledge of these foundation ideas will help students to make more informed and structurally sound technical designs.
+The incorporation of structural analysis into the technical design of theatrical scenery has become a necessary tool for every Technical Director.
+This course is a study of the foundational vocabulary, the mathematical equations, and the graphical representations that are used to assist in solving these design challenges.
+Knowledge of these foundational ideas will help students to make more informed and structurally sound technical designs.
 3 undergraduate hours.
 3 graduate hours.
+May be repeated to a maximum of 6 undergraduate hours in separate semesters.
 Prerequisite: THEA 126.
 Enrollment limited to Theatre majors or by consent of instructor.

 THEA 423 Advanced Lighting Design credit: 3 or 4 Hours.